patrickhener/htb/README.md

 # htb

-Hack The Box Framework for using 'writeup' Latex style.
+Hack The Box Framework for using pandoc and custom latex style.

 ## Installation